On the Tur\'an number of the hypercube: Ordinary Tur an numbers

-\begin{example} Let $H$ be the $3$-dimensional cube, as depicted on Figure \ref{fig:nice triple}.
+\begin{example} Let $H$ be the $3$-dimensional cube, as depicted on Figure \ref{fig:symmetric triple}.
 Let $\phi$ be the automorphism which swaps the first digit with the second digit, i.e. which maps $abc$ to $bac$.
 Let $A=\{100,101\}$ and let $B=\{010,011\}$.
-Then $(A,B,\phi)$ is a nice triple.
-Moreover, if $R=\{000,011\}$, then $R$ is admissible for $(A,B,\phi)$. \end{example}
+Then $(A,B,\phi)$ is a symmetric triple.
+Moreover, if $R=\{000,011\}$, then $R$ is intersecting for $(A,B,\phi)$. \end{example}

-\begin{definition} Let $H$ be a connected bipartite graph, let $(A,B,\phi)$ be a nice triple and let $R\subset V(H)$.
+\begin{definition} Let $H$ be a connected bipartite graph, let $(A,B,\phi)$ be a symmetric triple and let $R\subset V(H)$.
 Then

 Informally, we keep all members of $R$ that are in $A\cup F_{\phi}$, but replace $R\cap B$ by $\phi(R\cap A)$. \end{definition}